cole-k/cc-lemma/README.md

 you should get plots that match those in our paper.

-Note that there is one datapoint which does appear for any tool but C.C.
-Lemma among this data: `mtp-base`, which corresponds to the motivating example in section 1 of our paper.
-We ran it individually for each tool and none could solve it but C.C.
-Lemma, so we copied just its result into C.C.
-Lemma's results for the optimization benchmarks.
+Note that there is one datapoint which does not appear for any tool but C.C.
+Lemma among the precomputed data: `mtp-base`, which corresponds to the motivating example in section 1 of our paper.
+Due to how we ran the evaluation, we didn't record its results for any tool but C.C.
+Lemma.
+We include `mtp-base` for all other tools in the benchmarks, so you should be able to reproduce our results by running yourself: none other than C.C.
+Lemma should be able to prove it within the parameters of our evaluation.

 ## Configuring the runner